SP7-Ritmare/starterkit/docs/tutorials/admin/server.rst

 GET-IT doesn't need a very efficient server, we council the server feature according our experience (not mandatory): ::

-* RAM: 6 GB minimum, better 8 GB
+* RAM: 8 GB
 * CPU number:  1CPU  4 core
-* HDisk capacity: virtual machine occupy 30 GB
+* HDisk capacity: virtual machine occupy 80 GB
 * hardware 64-bit is recommended

 This features may be upgraded to improve performance or for big data ammount in the portal.